 Julie Andreyev in collaboration with Simon Overstall

-*glisten) HIVE is a project mapping real-time Twitter conversations posted from the 1st person point of view of companion animals.
+*glisten) HIVE is a project mapping real-time Twitter conversations posted from the 1st person point of view of nonhuman animals.
 The Twitter community’s conversations are mapped into animated text patterns in an interactive installation using computer algorithms that mimic social-insect swarming patterns.
-The project offers textual representations of empathy by humans in relation to the nonhuman animals with whom they share their lives.
+The project offers textual representations of empathy by humans in relation to animals.
 The project is intended to make more visible the compassionate relations that many humans have with animals, thereby contributing towards an ethics of care towards nonhumans.

 - 2012 the 3rd Art and Science International Exhibition, Beijing, China.